 Unfortunately, fans of Northwestern, The University of Illinois, and other in-state colleges will be unable to place bets on matches involving Illinois schools.

 Still, fans of the larger NCAA scene will find plenty to enjoy in Illinois.
 Out of state matches will feature sports betting.
-Games that garner national attention will surely make waves among Illinois bettors.
+Games and tournaments like March Madness that garner national attention will surely make waves among Illinois bettors.

 What International Sports Can You Bet On In Illinois?